Too late to ship a gift? Get them one of these experiences or virtual gifts

 MasterClass

 Learning is always a gift, and MasterClass will allow your recipient to learn from the greats.
 The platform features hundreds of on-demand, A-list-hosted video courses for a little bit of everything—the pragmatic, the philosophical, the fundamental, the just plain fun.
-Think: Malala on activism, Ringo Starr on drumming, Dr. Jane Goodall on conservation, Amanda Gorman on poetry, and Hilary Rodham Clinton on resilience.
+Think: Malala on activism, Ringo Starr on drumming, Dr. Jane Goodall on conservation, Amanda Gorman on poetry, and Hillary Rodham Clinton on resilience.

 Uncommon Goods Experiences